bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > The "linked list" should use the same `TreeNode` class where the `right` child pointer points to the next node in the list and the `left` child pointer is always null.

 - Recursive solution.
 For each `node`, `flatten` its both subtrees and then recombine pointers so that the `root` together with its flattened left subtree and flattened right subtree form a flattened tree.

 ---
+- [x] 120.
+Triangle (Medium)
+> Given a `triangle` array, return the minimum path sum from top to bottom.

+_Iterate through each row of the triangle, keeping track of current min path distance to each of the elements of that row.
+Finally, return the `min` of the min paths to the last row`_

+---
 - [x] 133.
 Clone Graph (Medium)